fluffos/fluffos/docs/efun/arrays/arrayp.md

 ### NAME

-    arrayp() - determine whether or not a given variable is an array
+    arrayp() - identifies whether a given variable is an array

 ### SYNOPSIS